 AMQP Networks

 The core AMQP specification defines an AMQP network to consist of nodes connected via links, and nodes existing within containers.
-The objective of the AMQP core specification is to define a peer-to-peer protocol for transferring messages between nodes in an AMQP network, and a protocol for establishing communication between nodes residing in different in containers.
+The objective of the AMQP core specification is to define a peer-to-peer protocol for transferring messages between nodes in an AMQP network, and a protocol for establishing communication between nodes residing in containers.

 The AMQP concept of “network” is more abstract than that of the Internet Protocol (IP) and similar networking protocols.
 An AMQP network has no firm associations with underlying resources in the way that DNS names map to IP addresses and through to network hardware identifiers.